 Cardiovascular problems and lung complications are serious and potentially life-threatening conditions that may affect multiple myeloma patients.
-Many MM patients, as is true of the general U.S. population, already have conditions — such as high blood pressure, high cholesterol, or diabetes — that place them at risk for venous thrombolic events (VTEs) and cardiovascular problems.
+Many multiple myeloma patients, as is true of the general U.S. population, already have conditions such as high blood pressure, high cholesterol, or diabetes.
+These conditions place them at risk for venous thromembolic events (VTEs) and cardiovascular problems.

 Venous Thromboembolic Events (VTEs)

 Myeloma patients are at risk for serious and potentially life-threatening venous thromboembolic events because of their disease, the presence of individual risk factors, and the effects of anti-myeloma treatments.